mukunku/ParquetViewer/.github/ISSUE_TEMPLATE/bug_report.md

 Apache Spark, Hive, Java, C#, pyarrow, etc.

 **Sample File**
 Upload a sample file so the issue can be debugged!
+You can zip your parquet file to upload it directly to GitHub.

 **Describe the bug**
 A clear and concise description of what the bug is.